c-smile/sciter-js-sdk/docs/md/module-sciter.md

 ### `sctr.import(path:string):object`

-That is synchronous equivalent of standard JS [`import()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports), so it can be used sycnhronously as
+This is a synchronous equivalent of standard JS [`import()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports), so it can be used sycnhronously as

 ```JS
 let module = sctr.import('modules/my-module.js');